-The Adams spectral sequence (Adams 58) is a type of spectral sequences used for computations in stable homotopy theory.
-It computes the homotopy groups of a spectrum from its homology/cohomology, as modules/comodules over its cohomology operations.
-The Adams spectral sequence can be seen as a variant of the Serre spectral sequence obtained by replacing a single fibration by an “Adams resolution”.
+The Adams spectral sequence (Adams 58) is a type of spectral sequences used for computations of stable homotopy groups of spectra in terms of their generalized homology/generalized cohomology.
+Given a spectrum and a ring spectrum , then under mild assumptions the Adams spectral sequence converges to the homotopy groups of the -nilpotent completion of , while under stronger assumptions the latter is the -Bousfield localization of spectra.
+The second page of the spectral sequence is given by the -homology of as modules over the dual -Steenrod operations.
+The Adams spectral sequence may be seen as a variant of the Serre spectral sequence obtained by replacing a single fibration by an “Adams resolution”.

-The original Adams spectral sequence for ordinary cohomology is further refined by the Adams-Novikov spectral sequence (Novikov 67) by replacing ordinary cohomology modulo by complex cobordism cohomology theory or Brown-Peterson theory or the like.
 Generally, for a suitable E-infinity algebra there is a corresponding -Adams(-Novikov) spectral sequence whose second page is given by -generalized cohomology and which arises as the spectral sequence of a simplicial stable homotopy type of the cosimplicial object which is the Cech nerve/Sweedler coring/Amitsur complex of .
-As such the Adams spectral sequence is an analog in stable homotopy theory of the Bousfield-Kan homotopy spectral sequence.
+As such the Adams spectral sequence is an analog in stable homotopy theory of the Bousfield-Kan homotopy spectral sequence in unstable homotopy theory.

 Working with the Adams spectral sequence tends to be fairly involved, as is clear from the subtlety of the results it computes (notably stable homotopy groups of spheres) and as witnessed by the fact that one uses further spectral sequences just to compute the low pages of the Adams spectral sequence, e.g. the May spectral sequence and the chromatic spectral sequence.